quinishacockheran/Independent_Projects/README.md

 ---

 ## 💡 Purpose of These Projects
-These projects reflect my growth as a data professional, combining both analytical and creative approaches.
-Each one contributes to my portfolio by highlighting my versatility in tools, thinking, and communication - preparing me for work in data analytics, business intelligence, and digital storytelling.
+These projects reflect my growth as an IT professional.
+Each one contributes to my portfolio by highlighting my versatility in tools, thinking, and communication in information technology, business intelligence, and/or data analytics.

 ---